Black-chinned hummingbird

-The black-chinned hummingbird (Archilochus alexandri) is a small hummingbird occupying a broad range of habitats.
-It is migratory, spending winter as far south as Mexico.
+The black-chinned hummingbird (Archilochus alexandri) is a hummingbird occupying a broad range of habitats.
+Its summer range is in the western United States and southwestern Canada.
+It is migratory, wintering as far south as Mexico.
+In sunlight, the iridescent purple gorget of the males is noticeable.

 Taxonomy

-A hybrid between this species and Anna's hummingbird was called "Trochilus" violajugulum.
+The hybrid between the black-chinned hummingbird and Anna's hummingbird is called "Trochilus" violajugulum.
 The black-chinned hummingbird is also known to hybridize with Anna's, Lucifer, broad-tailed, and Costa's hummingbirds.

-As of 2011, it has the smallest known genome of all living amniotes, only 0.91 pg (910 million base pairs).

 Description

 The black-chinned hummingbird is 8.25 cm long.
 Adults are metallic green above and white below with green flanks.
-Their bill is long, straight and very slender.
-The adult male has a black face and chin, a glossy purple throat band and a dark forked tail.
-The female has a dark rounded tail with white tips and no throat patch; they are similar to female ruby-throated hummingbirds.
+Their bill is long, straight and slender.
+The adult male has a black face and chin, a glossy purple gorget, and a dark forked tail.
+The female has a dark rounded tail with white tips and no throat patch.
 Juvenile plumage is similar to that of adult females, but with buff margins on the dorsal feathers.
 Juvenile males may also possess purple feathers on their throats.
+Juveniles do not have a forked tail like adults.

-Young are born almost featherless, but obtain a complete set of feathers within three weeks of hatching.
-Juveniles can begin replacing their plumage in November, and acquire their first basic plumage between April and May.
-Molts will then occur annually, taking 7–8 months at the population level.
+Young are born almost featherless, but grow a complete set of feathers within three weeks of hatching.
+Juveniles begin replacing their feathers in November after migrating for the winter.
+They have a completely new set of feathers before their first year of age.

 Similar species to the black-chinned hummingbird include broad-tailed hummingbird, rufous hummingbird, calliope hummingbird, Allen's hummingbird, lucifer hummingbird, Anna's hummingbird, and Costa's hummingbird.